top of page

 • If an alarm goes off at night, will anyone make a decision? 🔔

-These questions are not found in brochures, but they determine what a solution should — or should not — include.
+These questions, often absent from brochures, are crucial in determining what a solution should — or should not — include.

-• Removing measurement points that don’t support decisions
+• Removing measurement points that don’t support decision-making.

-Because in real factories, systems that require too much attention are usually the first ones to be turned off 🔕
+In real factories, systems that demand too much attention are often the first to be turned off 🔕.

 Comments